Max Kepler Player Props: Twins vs. Royals

 Max Kepler At The Plate

-- Kepler has four doubles, two home runs and two walks while batting .226.
+- Kepler is batting .259 with four doubles, three home runs and four walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.